CMeeg/nextjs-aca/README.md

 >
 > Hopefully in future `azd` will offer hooks into the `azd pipeline` commands that allow for the below steps to be automated, but for now they are manual steps.

-💡 The instructions below are written as if you are adding a `production` environment as that is assumed to be required and is catered for "out of the box" with the template, but you can add support for other environments also, for example you could maps pushes to a `canary` branch to deploy to a `uat` environment.
+💡 The instructions below are written as if you are adding a `production` environment as that is assumed to be required and is catered for "out of the box" with the template, but you can add support for other environments also.
+For example you could map pipeline runs triggered by a push to a `canary` branch on your repo to a `uat` target environment.

 ### GitHub Actions